 These five secrets will help transform feelings of caregiving struggle to feelings of confidence and positive self-esteem.

 1 Acknowledge Struggle

 Caregivers feel that there is little control over caregiving situations.
-Avoiding conflict of the caregiving situation by focusing on work or other activities will not improve the caregiving situation.
-Refusing to believe that challenges exist will not make the day to day difficulties disappear.
+Avoiding conflict in the caregiving situation by focusing on work or other activities will not improve the caregiving situation.
+Refusing to believe that challenges exist will not make the day-to-day difficulties disappear.

 When caregiving struggle is acknowledged, caregivers are able to focus efforts and thoughts to improve the situation rather than to ignore the situation.
 We are unable to help ourselves until we admit we need help and cannot do it all alone.

 Caregivers are Olympic medal winners at self-blame, feeling guilty, and neglecting needs.
 These qualities that are negative, result in good care for aging parents, spouses, and other family members, place the health and well-being of the caregiver at risk.